 You can also complete a 4-credit course and 4-credit Washington Center internship in the fall, spring or summer term.
 Application deadlines are April 15, September 15, and December 1, respectively.

 Lynn Rublee is our internship advisor.
 Meet with her, well in advance of all deadlines, if you are considering any of these options.

 Harvard Summer School offers study abroad opportunities for 8 credits.
-Most programs have February 1 deadlines, so you need to start researching and gathering application materials in November and December.
 Harvard Summer School study abroad courses count toward the on-campus requirement.

 In addition, we recommend that you consider other summer study abroad programs such as the ones at the London School of Economics, which can count toward your field of study economics or business fields, and the one-week Oxford University Summer School for Adults courses, which count toward most fields of study (2 credits each).

 Pursue your own research project under the supervision of a lecturer in extension or a teaching member of Harvard’s Faculty of Arts and Sciences or one of Harvard’s graduate schools.
 The option counts as 4 credits.